FlakM/blog/content/posts/rust_interview_questions.md

 The `'static` lifetime is required due to how threads work.
-The spawned thread might outlive the calling call so it needs to own all the data.
+The spawned thread might outlive the calling scope or thread, so it may only access unowned data which is explicitly marked as having the same [lifetime](https://doc.rust-lang.org/rust-by-example/scope/lifetime/static_lifetime.html) as the process.

 The `Send` trait means that provided closure `f` of type `F` and its return value `T` is safe to send to another thread.